On computing the nonlinearity interval in parametric semidefinite optimization: Identification of the optimal partitions

-The condition of Proposition~\ref{extrema2singular} is a global condition which requires that every solution of the algebraic set $\mathbf{V}\big(F(V,\epsilon)\big)$ at some $\epsilon \in \interior(\mathcal{E})$ has a nonsingular Jacobian.
 Recall from Lemma~\ref{nonsingularity_conditions} that strict complementarity and non-degeneracy conditions at $\epsilon$ are necessary and sufficient for the existence of a unique $V^*(\epsilon)$ with a nonsingular Jacobian.
 Therefore, the condition of Proposition~\ref{extrema2singular} is at least as strong as strict complementarity and non-degeneracy conditions.
-Interestingly, the following proposition indicates that for the polynomial system~\eqref{KKT_conditions} with generic data, there exists a nonsingular point $\bar{\epsilon}$ with probability~1. \begin{proposition} The existence of a nonsingular point is a generic property with respect to all $(\mathcal{A}, b, C, \bar{C})$. \end{proposition} \proof{Proof.} Without loss of generality, we will simply consider when $\epsilon=0$.
+Interestingly, the following proposition indicates that for the polynomial system~\eqref{KKT_conditions} with generic data, there exists a nonsingular point $\bar{\epsilon}$ with probability~1. \begin{proposition} The condition of Proposition~\ref{extrema2singular} is a generic property with respect to all $(\mathcal{A}, b, C, \bar{C})$. \end{proposition} \proof{Proof.} Without loss of generality, we will simply consider when $\epsilon=0$.
 It follows from~\cite[Theorem~7]{NRS10} that for generic $(\mathcal{A},b,C)$, all complex solutions of $F(V,0)=0$ are isolated and have nonsingular Jacobian.
 All this implies that for generic $(\mathcal{A},b,C)$, $\epsilon = 0$ is a nonsingular point. \halmos \endproof

 \begin{example} There are special cases where the solution set $\mathbf{V}\big(F(V,\epsilon)\big)$ consists of isolated solutions or algebraic subsets with positive dimension.
 For instance, for the system